 Throughout the Junior School, the children are taught within mixed ability classes.
 Differing needs are met through careful differentiation, and our small class sizes ensure that all children are given the special attention they deserve.
 The progress of each child is constantly monitored to ensure individual needs are met.

 Read Junior School is a place where children thrive, feel safe and have a sense of identity and belonging.
-In 2019 Read School Junior School was ranked 89th in the Sunday Times Parent Power list of top primary schools in England which ranks the top 250 state and top 100 independent schools in the country.
-Despite being thrilled at being ranked in the top 100 schools in the country, our goal remains to achieve happy children who not only fulfil their academic potential but who will confidently step up to Senior School with a broad and balanced range of experiences under their belt.
+In 2020 Read School Junior School was ranked 69th in the Sunday Times Parent Power which ranks the top 250 state and top 100 independent schools in the country.
+We were thrilled with this ranking but our main goal remains to produce happy children who not only fulfil their academic potential but who will confidently step up to Senior School having enjoyed a broad and balanced range of experiences.

 Mr Galen Hill